 What is a biostimulator?
-Lanluma and Radiesse explained.
+Explanation of Lanluma and Radiesse

 Loss of firmness, sagging skin, or subtle volume loss in the face or body often develops gradually.
-Not everyone wants to add extra volume with fillers right away.
-Therefore, a biostimulator is increasingly being chosen.
-But what exactly is a biostimulator, and what can you realistically expect from treatments like Lanluma and Radiesse?
-In this blog post, we explain clearly and medically soundly how these treatments work and who they are suitable for.
+Not everyone wants to immediately add extra volume with fillers.
+Therefore, biostimulators are increasingly being chosen.
+But what exactly is a biostimulator, and what can you realistically expect from treatments such as Lanluma and Radiesse?
+In this blog, we explain clearly and with medical backing how these treatments work and for whom they are suitable.

 Table of contents